-Your next and penultimate port of call is Willemstad, situated on another Dutch Caribbean Island, Curaçao.
+Your next port of call is Willemstad, situated on another Dutch Caribbean Island, Curaçao.

 Here again you will find colourful town houses lined up on the shore reminding you of the Dutch heritage complete with waterways and street cafes but you soon realize the sun is shining and it is about 28 degrees C and you are probably on the way to the beach.